nico-abram/rtweekend-rs/README.md

 ## Final image with blur

-The image above has no depth of field, I thought it looked better. here's the one with blur:
+The image above has no depth of field, I thought it looked better.
+Here's the one with blur:

 ![Same image as bove with depth of field, except a slightly different scene because it is randomly generated](/weekend_final.png)